 The National Park Tara can be explored in different ways.
 There are very attractive hiking trails as well as mountain biking routes.
 Very attractive MTB route is High Tara with a visit to Zaovine Lake.
 You can visit wonderful viewpoints to the Drina canyon.
 The most known are Banjska stena, Osluša, Bilješka stena, and Crnjeskovo.

 During hot summer days, you can spend time on the Drina river.
 We recommend kayaking tours that start from Perucac Dam to the famous “Little House on the rock”.
 If you like to feel more adrenaline, there are great canyoning tours you can try.
 The easier one is Beli Rzav canyon and more demanding is Rača canyon.

 If you like more to relax on this river of outstanding beauty, we recommend a boat cruising tour through Drina canyon.

 The gorge through which the Zapadna Morava flows is rich in the beautiful scenery.

-This is known birdlife area, characterized by a golden eagle, honey buzzard, corncrake, rock thrush, kingfisher, etc.
+This is a known bird-life area, characterized by a golden eagle, honey buzzard, corncrake, rock thrush, kingfisher, etc.

 Ovčar spa and famous monasteries are situated here.

-A group of monasteries (only 10 remained), commonly named “Small Serbian Holly Hill”, were built mostly in the 16thand 17th century.
+A group of monasteries (only 10 remained), commonly named “Small Serbian Holly Hill”, were built mostly in the 16th and 17th centuries.
 They represent a Renaissance of Raška building school the scope of the time they were built workshops for re-writing and illumination of books, icon paintings and manufacture of various religious services items were active.

 Things to do in the Ovčar-Kablar gorge